Calif. City Officials Resign Over Outrage At Salaries

 HERNANDEZ: The only thing I say - this community, they're receiving a good service.

 STOLTZE: That hasn't convinced State Attorney General Jerry Brown, who's opened an investigation into Bell's pay practices.
 Councilman Lorenzo Velez receives a fraction of his colleagues' salary.
 He said he only became aware of the big salaries recently.
 And that the scandal sends a message.

-Mr. LORENZO VELEZ (Council Member): It's important for everybody everywhere, wherever you are to stay aware of what's going on in your municipality and your city hall.
+LORENZO VELEZ: It's important for everybody everywhere, wherever you are to stay aware of what's going on in your municipality and your city hall.

 STOLTZE: For NPR News, I'm Frank Stoltze in Los Angeles.